spacelift-io/user-documentation/docs/concepts/run/README.md

 ### Stopped

 Stopped is a **passive state**, meaning no operations are performed.
-It's also a **terminal state**, so no further state can supersede it.
+It's also a **terminal state**, so no further state can follow it.

 Some types of runs can be interrupted.
 You can send a stop signal from the GUI and/or API to the run, which is then passed to the worker handling the job.
 The worker decides whether to handle or ignore the stop signal.